 From humble beginnings, online education at UTA has grown exponentially.
-In the 2019-2020 academic year, UTA offered 5,114 online courses with 29,303 students fully online; moreover, a total of 40,048 took at least one online course during the academic year.
+In the 2020-2021 academic year, UTA offered 11,968 online courses with 34,276 students fully online; moreover, a total of 57,845 students took at least one online course during the academic year.
 The entire core curriculum at UTA is available online, and the institution offers undergraduate and graduate programs in specified disciplines in a completely online format.

-For the academic year 2019-2020, UTA delivered at least one online course to 40,048 students.
-This represents 65.7% of the overall student enrollment of 60,930 for the academic year.
-"Online course" in these metrics means courses intentially planned as wholly online; of course, the pandemic forced almost all courses online in April 2020.
+For the academic year 2020-2021, UTA delivered at least one online course to 57,845 students.
+This represents 95.2% of the overall student enrollment of 60,745 for the academic year.
+"Online course" in these metrics means courses intentionally planned as fully online.